ChengTang/ChengTang.github.io/index.md

 3. a spring-pendulum system with 2 degrees of freedom

+4. a 2D spring-mass system with 8 degress of freedom

 Symplecticity is built into the architecture of the neural network using the idea of Normalizing Flow and symplectic transformation, and the dynamic of a particular Hamiltonian system is learned through minimizing the loss function that encodes the physics of the Hamiltonian system.